The Cruelty Behind Peruvian Alpaca Wool

 A Swift Reaction

-PETA Director of Corporate Projects, Yvonne Taylor, believes a ban on alpaca wool is worth the economic damage it may cause: “We urge all retailers to protect these vulnerable animals by banning alpaca wool and are calling on consumers to leave cruelly produced alpaca wool items on the rack,” she says.
+PETA Director of Corporate Projects, Yvonne Taylor, believes a ban on alpaca wool is worth the economic damage.
+She says: “We urge all retailers to protect these vulnerable animals by banning alpaca wool.
+And we are calling on consumers to leave cruelly produced alpaca wool items on the rack.”

 Peruvian alpaca wool